syncfusion-content/maui-docs/MAUI/CircularProgressBar/getting-started.md

 N> By default, the value of progress should be specified between 0 and 100.
 To determine the progress value between 0 and 1, set the Minimum property to 0 and the Maximum property to 1.

-Run the project, and check if you get following output to make sure that the project has been configured properly to add the progress bar.
+Run the project, and check if you get following output to make sure that the project has been configured properly to add the circular progress bar.

 ![.NET MAUI circular progress bar](images/getting-started/progress-bar.png)